trailofbits/algo/README.md

 * Supports only AES GCM, SHA2 HMAC, and P-256 DH
 * Generates mobileconfig profiles to auto-configure Apple devices
 * Provides helper scripts to add and remove users
+* Blocks ads with an included HTTP proxy (optional)
 * Based on current versions of Ubuntu and StrongSwan

 ## Anti-features